ecronix/react-most-wanted/README.md

 ```

-And in the folder 'store' you should add the generated reducers into the 'reducers.js' file, like this
+In the folder 'store' you should add the generated reducers into the 'reducers.js' file, like so:

 ```js
 //....code before